-, , 3 Number of permanent women employees 7 4 Number of permanent em disabilities: ployees with nil 5 Do you have an employed recognised by manageme at is T There is no employee association 6 What percentage of your permanent employees is members of this recognised employee association? loyees Not Applicable 7 Please indicate the number of complaints relatiliabour, sexual harassment, Discriminatory emplas on the end of the financial year 31st March, 20 Category No of compla No of complaints pending as on during the year the end of financial year 7.1 Child labour, forced labour, involuntary labour Nil Nil 7.2 Sexual Harassment 1 Nil Nil 7.3 Discriminatory employment Nil] Nil 8 What percentage of your under mentioned employees were given safety & skill upgradation training in the last year?
+, , 3 Number of permanent wo omen employees 3 7 4 Number of permanent employees with disabilities: nil 5 Do you have an employed recognised by manageme at is T There is no employe ee association 6 What percentage of your is members of this recogn association? loyees Not Applicable 7 Please indicate the number of complaints relating to Child labour, forced labour, involuntary labour, sexual harassment, Discriminatory employment in the last financial year and pending, as on the end of the financial year 31 st March, 2021: Category No of compla during the ye No of complaints pending as on the end of financial year 7.1 Child labour, forced labour, involuntary labour Nil Nil 7.2 Sexual Harassment I Vil] Nil 7.3 Discriminatory employment 1 Nil Nil 8 What percentage of your under mentioned employees were given safety & skill upgradation training in the last year?
 Permanent Employees Permanent Women Employees Casual/Tempor ary/Contractual Employees Employees with Disabilities 0